-Housing and homelessness services are deemed essential services and are therefore continuing to operate during the Coronavirus stage 2 shutdown.
+Housing and homelessness services are deemed essential services and are therefore continuing to operate during the current restrictions in force across metropolitan Melbourne and regional Victoria.
 As a specialist youth homelessness service, Hope Street is committed to providing workforce and client safety in these unprecedented times.

 Our priority is continuing our essential services, whilst protecting young people and their children, our team members and their families, and those who are most vulnerable in the community.
 To this end, we have implemented some changes to the way we work, including the following safety measures across all our sites: